paralleldrive/cuid2/README.md

 Modern web applications have different requirements than applications written in the early days of GUID and UUIDs.
 Our modern unique identifiers have a stricter list of requirements that cannot all be satisfied by any existing version of the GUID/UUID specifications.

-We decided to create a whole new library rather than upgrade Cuid because this version represents an important departure from the original and so many projects depend on cuid that introducing a breaking change this big would probably disrupt a lot of software builds.
+Cuid2 is an evolution of Cuid, which has been in use for more than a decade in thousands of applications, including multiple database systems.
+We decided to create a whole new library and standard rather than upgrade Cuid because this version represents an important departure from the original and so many projects depend on cuid that introducing a breaking change this big would probably disrupt a lot of software builds.

+Cuid2 is made up of the following entropy sources:

+* Initial letter (to make the id a usable identifier in JavaScript and HTML/CSS)
+* Current system time
+* Pseudorandom values
+* Session counter
+* Host fingerprint (hashed variable names from the global scope)

+The string is Base36 encoded, containing only lowercase letters and the numbers: 0 - 9, with no special symbols.

 ### Horizontal scalability